 He has had photographs published in the Photography Year book and other photography books and been shortlisted in the Landscape Photographer of the Year competition.
 He has exhibited as part of Bucks Open Studios from 2010 to 2017, in the Wooburn Summer exhibition in 2010 and 2011, at the Rudolph Steiner School Art Fair in 2011, Upstairs Gallery in Berkhamstead and at the Chiltern MS Centre Art Fair in 2016 and 2017.All framed and mounted prints are signed limited editions of 25, and cards are limited editions of 50.

-She also experiments with printing on new and exciting media, such as metal and acrylic glass- and this new technique of 100% waterproof canvases. as well as high quality traditional prints.
+She also experiments with printing on different and exciting media, such as aluminium and acrylic glass, as well as high quality traditional prints.